SCIENTIFIC BACKGROUND

 Scientific Background

-Primary hyperoxaluria type 1 (PH1) is a rare autosomal recessive disease with a population dependent incidence of 1:100,000–1:250,000 that occurs most commonly in Arabs in Tunisia and in Iran.
+Primary hyperoxaluria type 1 (PH1) is a rare autosomal recessive disease with a population dependent incidence of 1:100,000–1:250,000 that occurs most commonly in Arabs, in Tunisia, and in Iran.
 The disease onset is between the neonatal period and late adulthood.
-It manifests itself through nephrolithiasis and nephrocalcinosis due to calcium oxalate deposits in the urinary tract and renal parenchyma and leads to terminal renal failure if left untreated.
-In 10% of patients, the diagnosis is made within the first six months of life on the basis of failure to thrive, nephrocalcinosis, anemia and metabolic acidosis; this is the most common and most severe form of primary hyperoxaluria.
-It is caused by the deficiency of the peroxisomal enzyme alanine‑glyoxylate aminotransferase (AGT), which catalyses the conversion of glyoxylate to glycine in the liver.
+Symptoms of nephrolithiasis and nephrocalcinosis—due to calcium oxalate deposits in the urinary tract—and renal parenchyma lead to terminal renal failure if left untreated.
+In 10% of patients, the diagnosis is made within the first six months of life based on failure to thrive, nephrocalcinosis, anemia, and metabolic acidosis; this is the most common and most severe form of primary hyperoxaluria.
+It is caused by the deficiency of the peroxisomal enzyme alanine‑glyoxylate aminotransferase (AGT), which catalyzes the conversion of glyoxylate to glycine in the liver.
 In the absence of AGT, glyoxylate is converted to oxalate, which is deposited as an insoluble calcium salt in the kidney and other organs.
-Diagnostic information is obtained in the laboratory from the ratio of oxalic acid to creatinine in urine, the oxalic acid concentration in plasma and the activity of AGT in a liver biopsy.
+Laboratory diagnostics includes the ratio of oxalic acid to creatinine in urine, the oxalic acid concentration in plasma and the activity of AGT in a liver biopsy.

-PH1 is caused by pathogenic changes in the AGXT gene, which consists of 11 exons and occurs in 2 normal allelic states:
+PH1 is caused by pathogenic changes in the AGXT gene, which consists of 11 exons and occurs in two normal allelic states:

 • Major allele (frequency of about 80% in Caucasians)